medo5682/Robotics/lab2/lab2Report.md

 Benjamin Morris, Meghan Donohoe, and Gayathri Gude

 ### 9. Roughly how much time did you spend programming this lab? ###
-5 hours?
-2 labs plus on our own? idk
-Benji: I worked on it for maybe 2.5 hours on my own.
+Between the time spent in the lab both weeks and the time the group members spent coding and debugging, we spent roughly 7 hours programming this lab.

 ### 10. Does your implementation work as expected?
 If not, what problems do you encounter? ###
-Uur implementation does work as expected.
+Our implementation does work as expected.
 When sparki turns 90 degrees to the right from the x axis, the theta pose changes to 1.57, the x pose stops changing, and the y pose increases as expected.
 However, over time errors accumulate due to slippage or, as shown in the video, sparki's loose left wheel.